armscye/armscye/packages/express/README.md

 The `reply` method within the `ResponseGenerator` is responsible for the final step in crafting and delivering an HTTP response to the client.
 The method takes three arguments:

 - `response`: An object representing the in-flight response.
-It might contain properties like headers, cookies, or connection information.
 - `body`: The actual content of the response, which can be:
   - A string representing text or HTML.
   - An object that will be serialized to JSON (e.g., for sending data).
   - Any other supported data type.
-- `statusCode (optional)`: The HTTP status code indicating the outcome of the request (e.g., 200 for success, 404 for not found).
-If not provided, a default code (often 200) might be used.
+- `statusCode` (optional): A numeric HTTP status code (e.g., 200 for success, 404 for not found).
+If not provided, a default status code might be used.

 **Usage notes**